particle-iot/docs/src/content/faq/pricing/general-questions.md

   includes first 3 months free for cellular devices, or first 100 devices free for Wi-Fi.

+### What if my device and Particle SIM doesn't belong to the same account?
+We'd recommend correcting this if you can: things will be much easier to track and manage if the devices and SIMs are housed either under the same User or Product account.

+However, rest assured we won't double-bill you if your devices and SIM cards happen to be in different accounts.
+When an invoice is being generated, our billing system will detect this and ensure that each device/SIM pair is only billed once.
+- If your device is in a Product and the SIM it uses is owned by a User, the User will pay for the device
+- If your device is in a Product and the SIM is owned by a different product, the product owning the SIM will pay for the device

 ### I'm cost-conscious.
 What can I do to keep my bill low?
 Particle supports makers, hobbyists and tinkerers alike with low-cost